 Improving lives can have an equally significant impact.
 ALK-Abelló, for example, is a pharmaceutical company that specialises in developing products for the more than 500 million people worldwide who suffer from allergies.

 Among its innovations have been immunotherapy tablets against some of the most common respiratory allergies – including grass pollen and house dust mites – that allow allergy patients to self-administer from the comfort of their own home.
 Innovations like this can positively transform lives, helping realise Goal 3 of the SDGs.

 When investing for impact, it is important to analyse companies on their own merits.
 In every sector there will be leaders and laggards.

-By providing capital to companies that have a demonstrably positive impact on people’s health, long-term shareholders can help them develop their businesses, and therefore contribute to longer and healthier lives.
+By providing capital to companies that have a demonstrably positive impact on people’s health, long-term shareholders can help them develop their businesses, and therefore improve the chances of living longer and healthier lives.

-Through the investments we make, I therefore believe we can aim to have a positive societal impact over the long term, alongside sustainable financial returns.
+Through the investments we make, I therefore believe we can aim to have a positive societal impact over the long-term, alongside potentially sustainable financial returns.

 The value of investments will fluctuate, which will cause prices to fall as well as rise and you may not get back the original amount you invested.
 Past performance is not a guide to future performance.